-What Costs Can Seller Pay With the 2017 FHA Loan?
+What Costs Can Seller Pay With FHA Loans?

 For the seller, getting the most out of a major investment like a house is crucial, but setting a buyer-friendly price is also a consideration.
 How can buyer and seller come to a happy medium and close the deal?